Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

 Go ahead, make someone’s National Employee Appreciation Day (and year) even better.

-While everyone has a different language of appreciation (or, way they prefer to be recognized), we hope this list inspires appreciation ideas that will appeal to those varying interests.
+While everyone has a different language of appreciation (or, way they prefer to be recognized), we hope this list inspires staff member appreciation ideas that will appeal to those varying interests.

 National Employee Appreciation Day is the perfect time to celebrate the change-makers, envelope-pushers, innovators, and true partners-in-crime who keep us sane and thriving during these trying times.
 At the very least, take advantage of our free employee appreciation note sender and let your peers know how much they've impacted you.